bitkeeper/zif.sedna/src/zif/sedna/README_da.txt

     c = sedna.cursor()

 and do some queries.
-Here, we use zif.elements to put Chapter 1 of Genesis into a page.
+Here, we use elementtree syntax to put Chapter 1 of Genesis into a page.  self.body is the 'body' element of the page.

     res = c.execute('doc("ot")/tstmt/bookcoll[1]/book[1]/chapter[1]/v/text()')
     theList = c.fetchall()